 Primitive Communism is an imagined first society in which all resources were owned in common.
 Has a close correspondence with some actual hunting and gatherer society.

 We do not know exactly how long ago human beings evolved from other species.
-Modern man, according to many anthropologists, emerged in Africa about 100,000 years ago, and gradually spread out from there to replace all earlier species in the rest of the world (Snooks, 1996:50).
+Modern man, according anthropologists, emerged in Africa about 100,000 years ago, and gradually spread out from there to replace all earlier species in the rest of the world (Snooks, 1996:50).

 For thousands of years there was no private property, no money, no working for wages, no stock exchange and no class divisions.
 People lived with and for one another.
 It was a system of primitive communism.

 Primitive Communism is a term associated with Karl Marx and Friedrich Engels, and refers to what preceded stratification and exploitation in human history: Collective right to basic resources, Egalitarianism in social relationships, Absence of authoritarian rule and hierarchy.